 The names: I had to choose names that would look great on a logo.
-Your logo is going to be up on your social media, on your website--it’s everywhere, and you don’t want to select a name that’s too hard to read or pronounce.
+Your logo is going to be up on your social media, on your website--it’s everywhere, and you want to select a business name that isn't too hard to read or pronounce.

 Ideally, it should look something like this: